babusid/babusid/README.md

 ### Hi there 👋
 My name's Sidharth Babu, and I'm an Electrical and Computer Engineering Student at Carnegie Mellon University.
 I'm passionate about intelligent and performant software systems, and I love interacting and working on innovative projects whenever I get the chance!
 I'm particulary interested in distributed systems and performance optimization, as well as automotive software.

 Previously, I was a student at UT Austin (go Longhorns!) and an intern at Keysight Technologies and NASA.
+This summer, I will be interning at Adobe's Developer Platforms Group.

 ## Some other stuff:
 - 🌱Some things I'm currently using / learning: